Rachel Browne, Artistic Director (1964–1983)

-Mr. Spohr was instrumental in keeping the company afloat after Charles Moulton’s departure.
-He programmed the first show of the season, made sure dancers were in place, and helped conduct the search for the new Artistic Director.
+Arnold Spohr was instrumental in keeping the company afloat in the short term, he programmed the first show of the season, ensured dancers were in place, and helped conduct the search for a new Artistic Director.

 Tom Stroud, Artistic Director (1991–2005)